 From https://github.com/career-karma-tutorials/ck-git * branch dev2.2-fix -> FETCH_HEAD

-Git: List Remote Branches Using git remote show
+Git: List All Remote Branches Using git remote show

-The git branch -r command is sufficient if you want a brief overview of all the branches stored on the remote version of your repository.
+The git branch -r command is sufficient if you want a brief overview of all the branches stored on a remote.
+If you want more detailed information, the git remote show command may be more useful.
+This command returns:

 - All remote branches